Our Framework

 Partnering with the Wisconsin Center for Education Products and Services and KnowledgeWorks Research Team

-This research project evaluates the compatibility of a fully performance-based assessment system with federal assessment requirements related to comparability and alignment.
-Lyons Assessment Consulting and their partners are studying the Portfolios of Performance Pilot led by the Massachusetts Consortium for Innovative Educational Assessment (MCIEA) to inform federal policy recommendations as well as develop lessons learned for states seeking to innovate in their statewide assessment systems.
+At the federal level, Lyons Assessment Consulting evaluated the compatibility of a fully performance-based assessment system with federal requirements related to comparability and alignment.
+Their research on the Portfolios of Performance (PoP) Pilot, led by the Massachusetts Consortium for Innovative Educational Assessment (MCIEA), informs federal policy recommendations and provides lessons for states seeking to innovate their statewide assessment systems.

 Rice University's Kinder Institute for Urban Research, Houston Education Research Consortium logo